-Accurate market and social research depends upon the willing cooperation of the public and business community, based upon confidence that research is carried out honestly, objectively and without disadvantage to participants.
+Accurate market and social research depend upon the willing cooperation of the public and business community, based upon confidence that research is carried out honestly, objectively and without disadvantage to participants.

 Making a complaint

-An individual who believes their privacy may have been affected by a research organisation that is bound by the Market & Social Research Privacy Code has the right to make a complaint about the matter to that research organisation.
+An individual who believes their privacy may have been affected by a research organisation that is bound by the Privacy (Market & Social Research) Code has the right to make a complaint about the matter to that research organisation.
 The organisation will consider the complaint and attempt to resolve it.

-If a complaint cannot be resolved to the satisfaction of the individual within 30 business days, either the individual or the research organisation may refer the complaint to the Privacy Commissioner.
+If a complaint cannot be resolved to the satisfaction of the individual within 30 business days, the research organisation must advise AMSRO and may refer the complaint to the Privacy Commissioner.

 This Code presents a roadmap for member organisations providing guidance on how the Australian Privacy Principles (APPs) apply to market and social research.
 The customised Code sets out how the APP’s in the Privacy Act are to be applied and complied with by AMSRO members in relation to the collection, retention, use, disclosure and destruction of personal information in market and social research.

 AMSRO members can contact the AMSRO Executive Director, Sarah Campbell, with their enquiries about how the Privacy Code relates to the conduct of the market and social research.